KarloFunke/spanpaper/README.md

 3. Set the image to the generated wallpaper
 4. Set Adjustment to **Spanned**

+⚠️⚠️⚠️ IMPORTANT: In "Displays" settings, all monitor bottoms should be aligned!
+Even if a monitor is physically higher, leave them aligned in the OS.
+Why?
+Because where the mouse lands is quite cursed anyway — may as well go full cursed and the wallpaper wont work anymore if not bottom aligned.

 ## Example

 Here's a full example showing how the script transforms a wallpaper image to span across multiple monitors.